SophiaNM/Quotes/README.md

 # Quotes Independent Project

-This is the first Independent project for Moringa Core week 1.
+This is the first Independent project for Moringa Core, May 25th, 2018.
 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.